 IES Joan Fuster de Sueca: TCAE cycle denied without clear explanations

 The educational community of IES Joan Fuster in Sueca faces a new administrative setback.
-The Regional Ministry of Education has denied the implementation of the vocational training program for Nursing Assistant Technician (TCAE), a demand they considered justified by the need for healthcare personnel in the area.
-The lack of transparency in the decision-making criteria has generated unease and a sense of helplessness among teachers and students.
+The Department of Education has denied the implementation of the vocational training program for Nursing Assistant Technician (TCAE), a demand they considered justified by the need for healthcare personnel in the area.
+The lack of transparency in the decision criteria has generated discontent and a sense of helplessness among teachers and students.

 An empty hallway of IES Joan Fuster in Sueca, with closed doors and a 'TCAE denied' sign on a bulletin board, reflecting frustration and lack of explanations.